 AACSB as the oldest and longest serving global accreditation agency strives to continuously improve engagement among business, faculty, institutions, and learners, so that business education is aligned with business practice.
-AACSB has just announced new 2020 Guiding Principles and Standards for Business Accreditation on July 28, 2020.

 The new standards are divided into three strategic goals "Strategic Management (3 standards) Learners success (four standards) and Thought Leadership (2 standards) as opposed to the current four categories Strategic Management, Participants, Teaching and Learning and Academic and Professional Engagement.
 The new standards enabled AACSB to move toward principles-based and outcomes-focused standards.
 They call business schools to specifically identify how they envisage making a positive societal impact.
 They embrace alternative instructional delivery models.
 They promote the importance of collaborations within and between disciplines and institutions.

 The transition period for adopting the 2020 business accreditation standards will take place between January 2021 and June 2023.
 The initial pilot will occur in the 2020-21 academic year, with a small number of schools with visits scheduled between January and June 2021 reviewed under the 2020 business standards.
 The pilot schools have been identified and all other schools outside the pilot group will be reviewed under the 2013 standards.